 Provisions are recognised when the company has a present (legal or constructive) obligation as a result of a past event, it is probable the company will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
-If the time value of money is material, provisions are discounted using a current pre-tax rate specific to the liability.
+The provisions are discounted using a current pre-tax rate specific to the liability.
 The increase in the provision resulting from the passage of time is recognised as a finance cost.

-Note 20.
+Note 21.
 Issued capital